 Industrial and Academic Partnerships

-Additional support to communities is provided by investing in mathematics, science and literacy programs to prepare students to meet future challenges and enable them to realize their dreams.
+- Provide additional support to communities by investing in mathematics, science and literacy programs to prepare students to meet future challenges and enable them to realize their dreams.

 In 2009, Boeing became a member of the King Abdullah University of Science and Technology (KAUST) industrial collaboration program, which aims to facilitate local and international industrial collaboration.
-As part of the program, Boeing partners with academics and students at the university on research and development initiatives, such as the Boeing Fellowship Program for Saudi Arabia, in which Boeing hosted a number of Saudi students from Alfaisal University in October 2009.
+As part of the program, Boeing partners with academics and students at the university on research and development initiatives.

 In July 2012, the Saudi Emerging Leaders program was the first of its kind held at the Boeing Leadership Center.
 Boeing sponsored 15 Master of Business Administration students for a one-week leadership development program, providing them with insights on how to effectively operate in a shifting global economy.